ismail-sk/CS50x-WEEK7/README.md

 CS50 courses, An institution that gives educate and certificate on computer science branches from the university of Harvard.
 (For other CS50 courses: https://www.edx.org/search?q=cs50&tab=course)

 ## What is in this repository? and how you can understund?
 As in every weeks, there is Lab and Problem-Sets in this week.
+This week have:
+- one Lab named Songs and
+- two psets names Movies and Fiftyville

 if you are not have time for look everything, you can look only "pset2: Fiftyville"

+##
 ### Lab 7: Songs
 lab
 https://cs50.harvard.edu/x/2021/labs/7/